gopikishan001/Assignments/Assignment by Bharat Intern ( ML )/Task-2 - Wine Quality Prediction/README.md

 TASK : 2

 Wine Quality Prediction :
-Machine Learning model to predict the quality of wine using linear regression.
+Wine Quality Prediction : Machine Learning model to classify whether quality of wine is above threshold or not.